Johnkenzzy/alx-zero_day/0x03-git/README.md

 My second readme.
-Ready to start coding
+Ready to start coding.
+Wow!
+I have covered a lot already.